MiscellaneousStuff/tlol/README.md

 The databases are roughly 2.04GB, 1.54GB and 1.63GB (25.3GB, 19.2GB and 20.5GB uncompressed, respectively)
 and is stored on Google Drive instead of this repository.

-`NOTE: This database is a 7-zip archive with a separate SQLite database for each replay.
+`NOTE: These databases are 7-zip archives with a separate SQLite database for each replay.
 None of the databases contain indexes.`